List of Mr. Bean episodes: Extended scenes

-The following scenes from episodes 7 and 9 are not seen in the original broadcasts of their respective episodes, but were included in the American broadcasts on HBO.
+The following scenes from episodes 7 and 9 are not seen in the original broadcasts of their respective episodes, but were included in the American broadcasts on HBO and later on PBS.
 They were likely added to the HBO broadcast to lengthen the running time.
 These scenes are also seen on some early VHS releases of the show in the United States.